Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

     ![Microsoft Defender for Cloud](../images/M0-T1-S1.2.png)

 2. On the **Overview (1)** blade notes that it now provides a unified view into the security posture and includes multiple independent cloud security pillars such as **Security posture, Regulatory compliance, Workload protections, Firewall Manager, Inventory, and Information Protection (preview) (2)**.
-Each of these pillars also has its own dedicated dashboard allowing deeper insights and actions around that vertical, providing easy access and better visibility for security professionals.
+Each of these pillars also has its dedicated dashboard allowing deeper insights and actions around that vertical, providing easy access and better visibility for security professionals.

    > **Info**: Microsoft Defender for Cloud takes time to populate information such as secure score, compliance, recommendations, etc. after enabling the services and enrolling the servers in Microsoft Defender for Cloud.